For Supervisors of Research Employees

 Making an Offer of Employment

-While the PI or Supervisor (or department representative) may have conversations with prospective employees about the potential role, the RPI team creates Offers of Employment, to ensure compliance and record keeping.
+While the PI or Supervisor (or department representative) may have conversations with prospective employees about the potential role, the HR RP Team creates Offers of Employment, to ensure compliance and record keeping.

 Note that verbal conversations may be considered legally binding and have unintended consequences to both parties.
 Be sure to use general language in these conversations, so as not to commit to any terms or conditions before a written document is created in alignment with university standards.